-Sub-Acute Alcohol Detox for Women in California
+Sub-Acute Alcohol Detox in California

 Alcohol detoxification involves a thorough physical and psychological assessment before treatment.
 Here at True Life Recovery we provide a safe setting to detox from alcohol abuse and physical dependency with great support 24/7.
 Our comfortable home like settings are designed with the needs of the patient in mind to provide a safe, home-like environment to allow the client to detox as comfortably as possible.